 How much is this going to cost?

-Because the total cost of a data recovery job is dependent on so many variables – from the size of the hard drive, or other media, to the severity of the data loss, we can’t give you an exact figure.
-Costs generally range from $325 (GST included) to $425 (GST included) for drives that have no mechanical or electrical issues.
+Because the total cost of a data recovery job is dependent on so many variables – from the size of the hard drive, or other media, to the severity of the data loss, we can’t give you an exact figure until we have examined your device.
+Costs generally range from $325 (incl.
+GST) to $425 (incl.
+GST) included) for drives that have no mechanical or electrical issues.

 Do I get charged if you cannot recover data?

 “No Recovery – No Charge”.
 If no files or only very limited files can be recovered or you choose not to proceed with the recovery after evaluation, there will be no charge for the recovery.
 For cases of a small number of deleted files or folders, a minimum charge may still apply, we will confirm this with you before we start working on your drive.